 Tips and Techniques For Helping Slow Learners Improve Academically

-- Accept where your child is at academically.
+Accept where your child is academically.
 You may need to do some assessment tests to see if your child is working at the appropriate grade level.
-Teaching a slow learner doesn't mean you need to lower the standards for your child, but it does mean accepting the type of learner your child is, and working to help him/her succeed academically, not just move quickly through age-appropriate work.
-See more tips and technique on page 2.
+Teaching a slow learner doesn’t mean you need to lower the standards for your child, but it does mean accepting the type of learner your child is, and working to help him/her succeed academically, not just move quickly through age-appropriate work.

 The Good News

 Also, at home your child does not have to keep up with the pace the traditional schools set.
-In a traditional school setting most often the teaching is done towards the median academic level in the classroom.
-Those working ahead, or behind, the subject material are essentially not having their needs met.
-If your child is working behind his/her grade level you can work at your own pace without having to "keep up" with anyone else.
+In a traditional school setting most often the teaching is done toward the median academic level in the classroom.
+Those working ahead or behind the subject material are essentially not having their needs met.
+If your child is working behind his/her grade level you can work at your own pace without having to “keep up” with anyone else.

 Homeschooling a slow learner will take patience and additional resources, but the benefits can outweigh the extra effort when you see your child’s academic achievement and self-esteem soar because of the approach you’ve taken to help him succeed.

 F.A.Q.
-Parents Ask About Struggling (Slow) Learners by Erin N King, Ed.S, Nationally Certified SchoolPsychologist, http://www.schoolpsychologistfiles.com
+Parents Ask About Struggling (Slow) Learners by Erin N King, Ed.S, Nationally Certified SchoolPsychologist.

 Girl Smiling Image: wikimedia commons, Motivated student.jpg, author: Afoshee 1020